The leg press is an excellent exercise for developing leg muscles. Here’s a breakdown of the top leg press machines for your home gym.

 ✔️ Leg press vs Combo machine.
 Some leg press machines can be MacGyvered to perform hack squats and calf extensions.
 Others are pure leg press machines.

 ✔️ Direction of press.
 Unlike your basic squat, which is done straight up and straight down, leg presses offer different angles.
-Press up, press on an angle, or press horizontal.
+Press up, press on an angle, or press horizontally.

 ✔️ Weight capacity.
 Gymgoers and athletes can load up a LOT of weight on leg press machines.
 Keep an eye out for weight rating if you are someone who bangs big weight.